ArtificialIntelligenceToolkit/conx/README.md

 Read the documentation at [conx.readthedocs.io](http://conx.readthedocs.io/)

-Implements Deep Learning neural network algorithms using a simple interface.
-Built on top of Keras, which can use either TensorFlow or Theano.
+Implements Deep Learning neural network algorithms using a simple interface with easy visualizations and useful analytical.
+Built on top of Keras, which can use either [TensorFlow](https://www.tensorflow.org/), [Theano](http://www.deeplearning.net/software/theano/), or [CNTK](https://www.cntk.ai/pythondocs/).

 The network is specified to the constructor by providing sizes.
 For example, Network("XOR", 2, 5, 1) specifies a network named "XOR" with a 2-node input layer, 5-unit hidden layer, and a 1-unit output layer.